Amplify your digital voice with the content consumers crave

 It’s time to prove your content marketing skill to the world.

-Created in collaboration with industry leaders, the 3 course Certificate in Content Marketing not only teaches you the fundamentals of strategy and technical expertise, but it also gives you the opportunity to work on real-world projects with actual companies.
-You’ll have the chance to practice the core job skills top employers demand when hiring content marketing professionals and graduate with a portfolio of project work, which you can use to land your next job.
+Created in collaboration with industry leaders, the 3 course Certificate in Digital Marketing teaches you not only fundamentals of strategy and technical expertise, but also gives you the opportunity to work on real-world projects.
+You’ll have the chance to practice the core job skills top employers demand when hiring digital marketing professionals and graduate with a portfolio of project work, which you can use to land your next job.

 You’ll gain in-depth content marketing knowledge, including: